 Growth or Stagnation?
 That is the Question

-It’s not news that innovation and new product offerings are the keys to growth for the most successful companies.
+It’s not news that, for the most successful companies, innovation and new product offerings are the keys to growth.
 However, the road from concept to commercialization is fraught with risks.
 In fact, most concepts never make it to market and, by most accounts, the majority of the ones that do fail.
 Product failure has repercussions throughout an organization.
 In order to commercialize a concept, an organization commits money, manpower, and a host of other tangible and intangible resources.
 When a growth concept fails, it usually means that two overriding questions have not been explored and examined fully: